openstack/stevedore/docs/source/tutorial/loading.rst

  Loading the Plugins
 =====================

-Load plugins using stevedore is as easy as creating them.
-There are several different enabling and invocation patterns to choose from, depending on your needs.
+There are several different enabling and invocation patterns for consumers of plugins, depending on your needs.

 Loading Drivers
 ===============

 The most common way plugins are used is as individual drivers.
-There may be many plugin options to choose from, but only one needs to be loaded and called.
+In this case, there may be many plugin options to choose from, but only one needs to be loaded and called.
 The :class:`~stevedore.driver.DriverManager` class supports this pattern.

 This example program uses a :class:`DriverManager` to load a formatter defined in the examples for stevedore.
 It then uses the formatter to